jaysrivatsa/Projects/Image Classifier/README.md

     * Dense - 10 activation = 'softmax'
 3. Optiizer = 'adam'
    loss = 'sparse_categorical_crossentropy'

 the number 128 represents the number of functions through which each pixel of the image is fed.
-The computer figures out the parameters of eacg function and returns one of 10 values.
+The computer figures out the parameters of each function and returns one of 10 values.
 ### Various actiavtion used:
 1. ReLu - Rectified Linear Unit
    If the value is grater than zero it returns the value else it returns zero.